What is a pensioner bank account?

-How does a retiree high interest savings account work?
+How does a pensioner savings account work?

 - Available ATMs.
 If you will be making cash withdrawals, look at the bank’s ATM network to ensure that you will always be able to find one close by.
 You can also use any Big Four bank ATM for free in Australia.

 - Cheque facility.
 If you are still conducting transactions using bank issued cheques, look for an account that allows for this free of charge.